-A few days ago, a friend messaged me, asking me to report his hacked Instagram account.
-When his account messaged me on Instagram a few days later, I had all but forgotten his warning.
+A while ago a friend messaged me, asking me to report his hacked Instagram account.
+When his account reached out to me on Instagram a few days later, I had all but forgotten his warning.
 The message came in around midnight on a Friday evening, imploring me to vote for my friend in a competition.
 It also came with instructions: a link and the demand for a confirmation screenshot.

-domain.
-Already, a few alarm bells went off in my head, the first of which was that the name of the competition they had told me about in the message didn’t match the one on the website at all.
+The site the scammers pointed me to is hosted on Vercel, under a free xxxxx.vercel.app domain.
+At these first signs, a few alarm bells already went off in my head.
+Most obvious was that the name of the competition - their cover story - mentioned in the message didn’t match the one on the website at all.

 Who are they?